PROVE IT Act: Reception

 Cramer expressed optimism in January after the committee vote that the bill would arrive on the Senate floor, alone or in a package, and that education about the bill would sway opponents.
 Boozman expressed hope that many of the opponents could be convinced to vote yes.
 Trump White House climate adviser George David Banks said even some of the opposing EPW committee members are "gettable."

 Centrist and conservative climate groups support the bill, alongside trade groups such as the American Petroleum Institute and US Chamber of Commerce.
 Other lobbying groups have opposed it, including the libertarian Competitive Enterprise Institute.
 In July 2024, the American Iron and Steel Institute, Portland Cement Association, Climate Leadership Council, and five other trade associations and advocacy groups called on House representatives to co-sponsor, describing the bill as supporting "faster permitting and more balanced regulations for U.S. facilities across industries" and "better policies to promote more U.S. investment as a key tool for global decarbonization."

-George Banks, suggests that former US Trade Representative Robert Lighthizer could favorably influence Republican thinking, especially if Donald Trump wins the 2024 Presidential election and appoints him USTR again.
+George Banks, suggested that former US Trade Representative Robert Lighthizer could favorably influence Republican thinking, especially if Donald Trump won the 2024 Presidential election and appointed him USTR again.